alexch/rerun/README.md

 --dir directory to watch (default = ".")

 --pattern glob to match inside directory.
 This uses the Ruby Dir glob style -- see <http://www.ruby-doc.org/core/classes/Dir.html#M002322> for details.
-By default it watches .rb, .erb, .js, .css, and .ru files.
+By default it watches these files: `rb,js,css,scss,sass,erb,html,haml,ru`.

 Also --version and --help.